What is ESpanix? Spain’s Internet Exchange Point

 ESpanix Internet Exchange Point was founded in 1997, thanks to the initiative of the Internet Users Association (Asociación de Usuarios de Internet, in Spanish).
 In 1998, ESpanix speed was only 10 Mbps.
 A tiny amount compared with its current traffic; since during its almost three decades of life, traffic has grown exponentially.

 In 2002, ESpanix became the 5th European node in terms of traffic, with 4 Gbps.
 Four years later, in 2006, it reached 70 Gbps and went up to the 3rd position.
-In 2018, the IXP updated its trunk network and, as we mentioned before, it already exceeds 800 Gbps.
-In 2021, ESpanix has reinforced the connections between its data centers with Nokia’s modular data center interconnect (DCI) solution, multiplying its capacity by ten.
+In 2018, the IXP updated its trunk network and, as we mentioned before, it already exceeds 980 Gbps.
+In 2021, ESpanix reinforced the connections between its data centers with Nokia’s modular data center interconnect (DCI) solution, multiplying its capacity by ten.

 IXPs in Spain and in the world